vmware/terraform-provider-nsxt/website/docs/r/policy_user_management_role_binding.html.markdown

 * `type` - (Required) Indicates the type of the user.
 Valid options:
     * `remote_user` - This is a user which is external to NSX.
     * `remote_group` - This is a group of users which is external to NSX.
     * `local_user` - This is a user local to NSX.
 These are linux users.
 Note: Role bindings for local users are owned by NSX.
 Creation and deletion is not allowed for local users' binding.
 For updates, import existing bindings first.
+Alternatively, set `overwrite_local_user` to overwrite current role bindings with the one defined in terraform.
 * `identity_source_type` - (Optional) Identity source type.
 Applicable only to `remote_user` and `remote_group` user types.
 Valid options are: `VIDM`, `LDAP`, `OIDC`, `CSP`.
 Defaults to `VIDM` when applicable.
 * `identity_source_id` - (Optional) The ID of the external identity source that holds the referenced external entity.
 Currently, only external `LDAP` and `OIDC` servers are allowed.
 * `roles_for_path` - (Required) A list of The roles that are associated with the user, limiting them to a path.
 In case the path is '/', the roles apply everywhere.
     * `path` - (Required) Path of the entity in parent hierarchy.
     * `roles` - (Required) A list of identifiers for the roles to associate with the given user limited to a path.
+* `overwrite_local_user` - (Optional) Flag to allow overwriting existing role bindings for local user with terraform definition.
+On deletion, the user's role will be reverted to auditor only.
+Any existing configuration will be lost.

 ## Attributes Reference